 The main reason I went with site ground is that both 1&1 and hostgator are incredibly large corporations while site ground is the small business in comparison.
 Experience has proven that the smaller companies are more personal in their service and make every client count to survive.
 Before hosting with SiteGround I decided to call their technical support number.
 I was forwarded directly to an agent ready to help me with virtually no wait at all.
 I asked the agent a few questions just to see how they responded and couldn’t help but notice they were eager to help with anything they could.
 Looking at SiteGrounds prices I found a solution that worked for me and signed up thinking “if this one does not work I can just get my money back and keep looking”.
 Luckily for me everything was incredibly smooth.
 They were willing to do a free website transfer with ease.
 They talked me through every step to get set up and it took minutes to get everything done compared to months with the other services.
 This is not an exaggeration, it took months to get up and running with my other providers and SiteGround had me up and running in a day.
 Consider it takes up to 36 Hrs for a DNS to propagate that is pretty impressive.
 The answer to my hosting needs ended up being SiteGround.
 I currently have more than a handful of websites hosted with site ground and look forward to setting up my next site with them.
 I have thrown a number of different support items and every ticket has been responded to within hours and often within minutes.
 The up time is on par with what I expected and the backup protection is flawless.
 Just recently one of my sites needed to be restored from a backup and I did not have access to a computer.
 I gave the technical support line a call and even though it is usually a paid service, the technician was more than willing to restore my site for me.
 I did not even have to use a computer and my site was restored thanks to site ground.
 The best part was my ability to make any change without creating a helpdesk ticket.
 I can do almost anything right from the admin panel and without hours of sitting on the phone.
 Whenever I did need phone support I am immediately connected with a cheerful support specialist that is able to fix the issue on the spot every single time.
 INCREDIBLE.
 After my past experiences with hostgator and 1&1 I had finally found a winner with SiteGround.
 When it was time to set up hosting for the next website I was excited for the first time ever to set up hosting services.
 While it took months to get my first website online after the many tribulations, SiteGround is able to get my site online in hours.

-This site and all of my other sites are and will continue to be hosted by SiteGround.
+This site and all of my other sites were and hosted by SiteGround until about a year ago.
 The cherry on top of it all is that this web hosting service turned out to be less expensive than the other two.
 Once I factored in the loss from the downtime with other hosts it is evermore clear.
 SiteGround is the winner all around.